 Physical risks arise from forest fires which still happen in our concession area in Sumatra.
 We do not practice, and highly condemn slash and burn activity for its detrimental impact to the environment.
 To combat forest fires, we are implementing Integrated Fire Management Strategy (prevention, preparation, early detection and rapid response).

 Land use change

 SERA (Supplier Evaluation and Risk Assessment)

 Emission reductions (mitigation)

 CO2 savings in biomass plantations

-(C4.5) Do you classify any of your existing goods and/or services as low-carbon products or do they enable a third party to avoid GHG emissions?
+(C4.5) Do you classify any of your existing goods and/or services as low-carbon products?